sellers/pt_devops/README.md

 * make debian package or setup.py out of the pt.py ?
 * make deploy.py more pythonic
 * make cloud-init templates more generic
+* take test pt-dev creds out of yaml files for .boto conf file create
+* make keypair for SSH an argument to deploy.py